 Consult with a Research Librarian.
-Vassar’s Research Librarians can help you better articulate your vision in your personal statement or project description by directing you towards sources of information to strengthen your application.
+Vassar’s Research Librarians can help you better articulate your vision in your personal statement or project description by directing you toward sources of information to strengthen your application.
 These sources may differ from what you use for course-related research, so ask a librarian for assistance and ideas.
 You could consult international newspapers to discover current issues of importance in the country where you want to go or explore organizations and people you could partner with there.
 An article from a law review or medical journal could provide the appropriate context for your opening statement.
-At minimum, the more opportunities you have to describe your application’s approach to someone, the better!
+At a minimum, the more opportunities you have to describe your application’s approach to someone, the better!

 The Chronicle of Higher Education:

 - Reader Response Roundup: 5 Principles for Writing Effective Letters of Recommendation for Grad School Applicants